Curtis Davies

 Davies began his career at Luton Town, for whom he made his professional debut in 2003.
 Davies moved to Premier League side West Bromwich Albion in 2005.
 He signed on loan for Aston Villa in 2007, making the move permanent in 2008.
 After injury problems forced him out of the side in 2009, Davies joined Leicester City on loan in 2010 and then transferred to Birmingham City in January 2011.
-He signed for Hull City in 2013 and then moved to Derby County in 2017.
-Davies made three appearances for the England under-21s and has been called up to the senior squad several times but has never made a full international appearance.
+He signed for Hull City in 2013 and then moved to Derby County in 2017, before leaving in 2023.
+He then joined Cheltenham Town in 2023, then announced his retirement from football in 2024 after his release by Cheltenham.
+Davies made three appearances for the England under-21s and was called up to the senior squad several times but never made a full international appearance, before declaring for Sierra Leone in 2023, where he was capped 3 times, scoring once.

 Club career

 Early career

-Davies started his football career with Wimbledon as a trainee at the age of 15.
-A year later, he was released.
+Davies started his football career with Wimbledon as a trainee but was released at the age of 16.
 He wrote to every club in the local area, including Arsenal, Crystal Palace, Queens Park Rangers, Tottenham Hotspur and Millwall asking for a trial.
 Colchester United responded first, two weeks before any other club, and a trial was offered; after a couple of trial matches he was released.
 Luton Town were the next to offer him a trial.
-During the trial, he scored two goals in three matches and was handed a scholarship straight away.
-He made his first-team debut in 2003.
+During the trial, he scored two goals in three matches and was offered a scholarship.

 Luton Town

-Davies made six appearances in the league for Luton during the 2003–04 season, with the away performance at QPR particularly good.
-The next season Davies achieved his first promotion as he appeared in 44 league matches for the Hatters, scoring his first senior goal in the title-clinching win at Wrexham.
+Davies made his professional debut for Luton in the second round of the Football League Trophy against Rushden & Diamonds in November 2003, and ended 2003–04 season having made seven first team appearances.
+The next season Davies achieved his first promotion as he appeared in 44 league matches for the Hatters, scoring his first senior goal in the League One title-clinching win at Wrexham.
 As well as winning Luton Town's Young Player of the Year award, Davies was named League One Player of the Year, and was selected alongside five Luton teammates in the League One PFA Team of the Year.

-The next season Davies only managed six matches, and one goal in his final match, at home to Millwall, before his impressive displays saw him signed by Premier League club West Bromwich Albion on 31 August 2005 for a fee of £3 million.
+The next season Davies only managed six matches, and one goal in his final match, at home to Millwall, before he was signed by Premier League club West Bromwich Albion on 31 August 2005 for a fee of £3 million.